Dubuque nonprofit shoots for awareness with adaptive sports fundraiser

-PEOSTA, Iowa -- Non-disabled business owners, educators and supporters learned lessons from more experienced wheelchair basketball hoopsters during a fundraiser for ARK advocates earlier today.
+PEOSTA, Iowa — Non-disabled business owners, educators and supporters learned lessons from more experienced wheelchair basketball hoopsters during a fundraiser for ARK Advocates on Saturday.

 This is the group’s third annual Roll ’N Shoot tournament, held in the Peosta Community Centre.